Solutions

 Additional Shipping Methods: SFP & MCF

-There are two more acronyms you’ll come across related to fulfillment and the FBA vs FBM debate.
-These are SFP and MCF.
+There are two more acronyms you’ll come across related to fulfillment and FBA vs FBM.
+These are SFP (Seller Fulfilled Prime) and MCF (Multi Channel Fulfillment).

 What is SFP?